python/mypy/docs/source/common_issues.rst

 .. note::

-   This is another limitation that could be lifted in a future mypy version.
+   This limitation could be lifted in a future mypy release.

 Note that you can redefine a variable with a more *precise* or a more concrete type.
 For example, you can redefine a sequence (which does